carlsonsalimm/lab-report-4/index.md

 ![Image](ss 4.png)

+Remote connecting is the ability to access a computer or network through a network connection.
+Remote connecting is important because many courses in CSE use course-specific accounts and you might use this in the future!
 Step 4: **Trying Some Commands**

 You are now connected remotely!
 Let's try some commands such as cd, ls, and pwd.